asiloisad/pulsar-claude-chat/README.md

 - `role` - Always `"assistant"`
 - `content` - The response text
 - `thinking` - Extended thinking content (if enabled)

-## MCP Server Integration

-This package integrates with [pulsar-mcp](https://github.com/asiloisad/pulsar-mcp) to provide MCP (Model Context Protocol) support.
-When pulsar-mcp is installed and running, Claude can directly interact with the Pulsar editor using the available tools.

-See the [pulsar-mcp documentation](https://github.com/asiloisad/pulsar-mcp) for available tools and configuration.

 # Contributing